 I ran my mouth off a bit too much, oh what did I say?

-Well you just laughed it off it was all OK.And we’ll all float on OK.
+Well you just laughed it off it was all OK.

 And we’ll all float on any way.

 I’ve been sitting here for an hour trying to figure out when I felt like O‘ahu became home.
 I was tempted to write about my students, who certainly feel like home, but I’ve done that before, multiple times.